Interaction Design Studio, Digital Interaction Design/Communication Design (project Polimi), (February 2022 – June 2022), coached by

 Collaborated with: Bianca Bardela, Kira Bernauer, Olivier Bertrand, Haleh Kazemzadeh

 In recent years, the workload in the healthcare sector has increased significantly and especially in times of COVID-19, the pressure on healthcare proved to be enormous.
 Therefore, digital innovations play an important role in supporting health specialists in their job.
 E-health solutions can help in reducing the pressure on health specialists and make better and faster diagnoses.
-One of the conditions that require a lot of effort and that is time-consuming for both patient and health specialist, is food intolerance.
+One of the conditions that require a lot of effort and that is time-consuming for both patient and health specialist, is a food intolerance.
 More and more people are getting food intolerances because of our way of living and are getting a certain digestive response based on their food choice.
 Food intolerances may reduce the quality of life of people and could cause exclusion from social events and groups.
-Many health specialists use an exclusion diet and food diaries to understand patients’ food behaviour to finally make a diagnosis.
+Many health specialists use an exclusion diet and food diaries to understand patients’ food behavior to finally make a diagnosis.
 However, it is a big challenge for the patients to stay motivated during this process and it is challenging for the health specialist to make a diagnosis.

 Through a user-centred design process, we have developed Digesti, the only digital digestive diary that motivates patients for daily use through a swift and efficient way to input data so that health specialists can give a proper diagnosis to potential food intolerant people.
 Below, some images and a video is shown to explain the final concept.

 Final Concept Video